sajjadGG/book-python/basics/mapping/dict.rst

 References
 ----------
 .. [#Hamidi2017] Frédéric Hamidi.
 Why does Python 3 need dict.items to be wrapped with list()?
-Accessed Data: 2021-02-28.
+Retrieved: 2021-02-28.
 URL: https://stackoverflow.com/a/17695716